 The forecasts prepared by Frontier take into consideration the shift of residential and small business customers between our legacy time of use tariffs and the default interval time of use tariffs for new connections and meter upgrades.
-The residential and small business customer number trends by tariff type can be seen in Chart 1 and Chart 2
+The residential and small business customer number trends by tariff type can be seen in Figure 1: Residential customer count and Figure 2: Small Business customer count.

-Chart 1: Residential customer count
+Figure 1: Residential customer count